diku-dk/pmph-e2024-pub/README.md

 $ ssh hendrixfut03fl
 ```

-Once logged onto a Futhark server, you may need to load CUDA and Futhark modules using:
+Once logged onto a Futhark server, you may need to load CUDA and/or Futhark
+modules using:

 ```bash
 $ module load cuda